Gauge Dependence of Gravitational Waves Induced by Primordial Isocurvature Fluctuations: Introduction

 The topic of IGW from large amplitude curvature perturbations has attracted significant interest recently~\cite{Alabidi:2012ex,Alabidi:2013lya,Choudhury:2013woa,Espinosa:2018eve,Bartolo:2018rku,Inomata:2018epa,Yuan:2019udt,Inomata:2019zqy,Inomata:2019ivs,Chen:2019xse,Yuan:2019wwo,Domenech:2017ems,Domenech:2019quo,Ota:2020vfn,Cai:2019jah,Cai:2019elf,Cai:2019amo,Bhattacharya:2019bvk,Pi:2020otn,Choudhury:2023hfm,Choudhury:2023kam,Bhattacharya:2023ysp,Liu:2023ymk,Jin:2023wri,Liu:2023pau,Yi:2023npi,Liu:2023hpw,Choudhury:2023fwk,Choudhury:2023fjs,Chen:2024fir,Choudhury:2024dzw,Chen:2024twp,Choudhury:2024one}.
 However, an important issue arises when considering the gauge invariance of these IGWs.
 While linear gravitational waves are gauge invariant, this invariance breaks down at second order~\cite{Noh:2003yg}.
 Consequently, the energy density spectrum of IGWs may depend on the choice of gauge.
 This gauge dependence issue has been extensively studied for IGWs sourced by primordial adiabatic fluctuations~\cite{Hwang:2017oxa,Gong:2019mui,Tomikawa:2019tvi,Wang:2019zhj,DeLuca:2019ufz,Inomata:2019yww,Yuan:2019fwv,Nakamura:2020pre,Giovannini:2020qta,Lu:2020diy,Chang:2020tji,Ali:2020sfw,Chang:2020iji,Chang:2020mky,Giovannini:2020soq,Domenech:2020xin,Cai:2021ndu,Cai:2021jbi}.
 However, the question of how gauge choice affects IGWs sourced by primordial isocurvature fluctuations has not yet been addressed, leaving a significant gap in our understanding of these cosmological signals.

 In this paper, we aim to extend the analysis of gauge dependence to IGWs sourced by primordial isocurvature fluctuations.
 Specifically, we investigate how the energy spectrum of these IGWs varies in different gauges, including the synchronous, Newtonian, and uniform curvature gauges.
 Interestingly, we find that the spectra of IGW from primordial isocurvature fluctuations are totally different in these three gauges.
 The rest of this paper is organized as follows.
 In Section \ref{igw}, we briefly review the energy density of IGWs and derive the equations of motion for the linear perturbations and the second-order source term in a general gauge.
 Meanwhile, we consider three specific gauges and analyze the evolution of perturbations and the source term in each of them: the synchronous gauge in Section \ref{s-gauge}, the uniform curvature gauge in Section \ref{u-gauge}, and the Newtonian gauge in Section \ref{n-gauge}.
+We also derive a general gauge transformation from Newtonian gauge to any gauge in Section \ref{gauge-trans} and the IGWs during kination period is studied in Section \ref{w=1}.
 Finally, we summarize our findings and discuss their implications in Section~\ref{summary}.